watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

     Azure Container Instances also provide a simple way to manage individual containers without management tooling.

     Azure Kubernetes Service (AKS) provides a fully managed service with the full set of orchestration and management tools.
 This is the best possible choice for reduced management overhead while still having access to the features provided with orchestration platforms like Kubernetes.

+3. We heard Azure CosmosDB is compatible with MongoDB.
+Will this provide a migration that minimizes code changes?

+    Azure CosmosDB supports multiple NoSQL data models; including supporting a MongoDB API.
+This provides compatibility for code written for MongoDB to communicate with CosmosDB without code changes; for easier migration and interoperability.

 ## Customer quote (to be read back to the attendees at the end)